 How can we use fruits of our labors to sustain us during the upcoming fallow time?

-Turning to the north we confront the darkness of midnight, the cold of winter and the thin element of air – associated many traditions with mental energy.
-This is the time for resting, celebrating – before the Industrial Revolution, winter was filled with feasts and celebrations – and sharing ourselves with each other while we save the seeds from our harvest over the winter to be planted again in the spring to bring forth another cycle of life.
+Turning to the north we confront the darkness of midnight, the cold of the Winter Solstice, and the element of air – which many traditions associate with mental energy.
+This is the time for integrating learning, for resting, regenerating, and celebrating.
+Before the Industrial Revolution, winter was filled with feasts and holidays – the sharing of ourselves with each other while we save the seeds from our harvest over the winter to be planted again in the spring to bring forth another cycle of life.
 In an age of machines (smart or otherwise) it’s easy to forget, as we so often do, that we live half our in the dark and that the darkness is fruitful.
 Rest is what renews and regenerates life.
-Constant work, with no time to stop and acknowledge our efforts and no time to celebrate our leads not to greater productivity but to breakdowns in the fabric of our lives, our families our cultures, eventually bleeding out to fracture the very foundations that make life possible.
-The question of how to conserve what sustains and regenerates us is complemented by:
+Constant work, with no time to stop and acknowledge our efforts, no time to celebrate our accomplishments, and no time to rest and integrate our learnings leads not to greater productivity but to breakdowns in the fabric of our lives, our families our cultures, eventually bleeding out to fracture the very foundations that make life possible.
+The inquiry into how to conserve what sustains and regenerates us is deepened by considering:

 What did we do that is worth celebrating?